Pluribus AI 2024 Election Autopsy

 Joe Biden's age and unpopularity and Kamala Harris's perceived weakness were fundamental liabilities, compounded by the strategic error of forgoing a competitive primary.

-530 findings
+530 quotes

 51 voices